abelfp/dotfiles/arch_install.md

 ## Laptop Specific Notes

-For Thinkpad Laptop, use the `thinkpad-laptop` branch.
+For Thinkpad Laptop, use the `thinkpad-e14` branch.

-You might want to install brightnessctl, and other similar things.

 ## Resources